tarikguney/weather-plugin-for-elgato-streamdeck/readme.md

 # Weather Plugin for Elgato StreamDeck

 StreamDeck is an awesome productivity tool which allows you almost infinite number of customizations.
-Therefore, I wanted ot develop my own plugin to get updates about the weather.
+Therefore, I wanted to develop my own plugin to get updates about the weather.

 ## What is this plugin about?